webpolis/musai/README.md

 - Full-featured tokenizer using parallelization via Ray
 - MIDI music generation using a combination of models (RWKV, LSTM, etc.)
-- Instrument based generation (drums, bass, etc.)
+- Instrument based sequence generation (drums, bass, etc.)
 - Adjustable parameters to customize the style and complexity of the generated music
 - High-quality output MIDI files for further refinement or direct use in your projects
-- Seamless integration with your favorite music production tools (@TODO)
+- Seamless integration with your favorite music production tools via VST bridge (@TODO)

 ## Installation